“Because you are alive, everything is possible.”

 -Thich Nhat Hanh

 Seen on a bumper sticker: “Honk if you’re paying my mortgage”.
-Speaking of paying for someone else’s mortgage, here are the latest in US Treasury: http://www.ustreas.gov/press/releases/reports/modification_program_guidelines.pdf or http://www.treas.gov/press/releases/tg48.htm or guidelines released by the
+Speaking of paying for someone else’s mortgage, here are the latest in loan modification guidelines released by the US Treasury: http://www.ustreas.gov/press/releases/reports/modification_program_guidelines.pdf or http://www.treas.gov/press/releases/tg48.htm or

 program guidelines http://www.treas.gov/press/releases/reports/modification_program_guidelines.pdf.
 Or Bloomberg presented a good article on the plan, and you can visit http://www.bloomberg.com/apps/news?pid=newsarchive&sid=aN4NFR0MfE4w.